-11.5.14 Traffic
+11.5.13 Traffic

-The Traffic map layer is shown when connected to a compatible ADS-B receiver or while on the ground and connected to the Internet via Wi-Fi or Cellular Data.
-The global traffic stream is only available when on the ground and connected to the Internet.
+When connected to a compatible ADS-B receiver or while on the ground and connected to the Internet (Wi-Fi or Cellular Data), the Traffic map layer is shown.
+While on the ground and connected to the Internet, global traffic is streamed from FlightAware.